-- Dark Launching and Feature Flags – In this method, new features are released to the specific set of users, without letting them know.
+- Dark Launching and Feature Flags – In this method, new features are released to a specific set of users, without letting them know.
 The users are in the dark about the new features and discover them while using the system.

 Another method is a feature flag that can be used with dark launching.
-Once you have released the feature and if it does not seem to be working, using the feature flag technique allows the team to turn off the flag for the feature and roll back it, if necessary.
+Once you have released the feature and if it does not seem to be working.
+Using the feature flag technique allows the team to turn off the flag for the feature and roll back it, if necessary.

-Bothe shift left and shift right approaches are useful for a successful project.
+Both the shift left and shift right approaches are useful for a successful project.

 Kuldeep is the founder and lead author of ArtOfTesting.
 He is skilled in test automation, performance testing, big data, and CI-CD.
 He brings his decade of experience to his current role where he is dedicated to educating the QA professionals.
-You can find him on LinkedIn and also follow ArtOfTesting’s LinkedIn page.
+You can connect with him on LinkedIn.